mttcrn/API-project/README.md

-# Final exam of "Algorithms and Data Structures" - Polimi Computer Science Engineering - A.Y.
-2022/2023.
+# Algorithms and Data Structures Project 2022/2023.
 The project provides a practical example of applying data structures and algorithms to solve real-world problem.

+Grade obtained: 30/30.

 ## Summary